-&lt;sup>140 Calpine Opening Brief at 25-26; OSA Opening Brief at 8-10; Indicated Shippers Opening Brief at 36-43.
+&lt;sup>141 Calpine Opening Brief at 25-26; OSA Opening Brief at 8-10; Indicated Shippers Opening Brief at 36-43.

-&lt;sup>141 Calpine Opening Brief at 29; Indicated Shippers Opening Brief at 36-43.
+&lt;sup>142 Calpine Opening Brief at 29; Indicated Shippers Opening Brief at 36-43.

-DOGGR May 19 Rule, and that PG&E would neither convert Gill Ranch into a utility asset nor build new wells at McDonald Island.
-Scenario 3 would provide 864 MMcf/d of withdrawal capacity at a cost of \$2.99 billion, the present value revenue rate of return (PVRR) for 20 years.
-Because the 20 year PVRR for the NGSS is \$2.65 billion, Calpine argues that the difference between Scenario 3 and the NGSS is substantially less than the comparison between the NGSS and the Status Quo (i.e., \$366 million versus \$1.5 billion).
+Indicated Shippers and Calpine also argue that the NGSS is flawed because it excludes the costs that core customers will need to pay ISPs for storage services.
+Thus, Calpine and Indicated Shippers argue that the NGSS should have been compared to a different scenario.
+Specifically, Calpine argues that PG&E should have compared the NGSS to Scenario 3, which provides that PG&E would retain Los Medanos and Pleasant Creek and comply with the final DOGGR May 19 Rule, and that PG&E would neither convert Gill Ranch into a utility asset nor build new wells at McDonald Island.
+Scenario 3 would provide 864 MMcf/d of withdrawal capacity at a cost of \$2.99 billion, the present value revenue requirement (PVRR) for 20 years.
+143 Because the 20 year PVRR for the NGSS is \$2.65 billion, Calpine argues that the difference between Scenario 3 and the NGSS is substantially less than the comparison between the NGSS and the Status Quo (i.e., \$366 million versus \$1.5 billion).
 Indicated Shippers argues that PG&E should adopt a modified version of Scenario 3, which includes the Gill Ranch capacity on an as-needed basis (Modified Scenario 3).
 Indicated Shippers asserts that the Modified Scenario 3 would provide 764 MMcf/d of withdrawal capacity for \$333 million less than the NGSS, based on its comparison of the PVRR for each scenario over the three-year rate case period.
+145

 Calpine and OSA argue that the Commission should reject PG&E's proposal and require it to provide a revised proposal in either the next rate case proceeding or a standalone application.
-OSA argues that PG&E failed to "implement a management of change program to examine the safety and reliability issues associated with implementing the NGSS."
-146
+OSA argues that PG&E failed to